-\textbf{Example:} Now explain how \name transformation woks in action using our running example (Figure~\ref{fig:motivating_example}).
-Figure~\ref{fig:codegen} shows how \code{to\_upper} function is transformed on each stage.
-Figure~\ref{fig:codegen_step1} shows \code{to\_upper} function with empty \code{else} section inserted.
-This is an extra canonicalization step of \name that converts \code{if-then} to \code{if-then-else} form which allows it to merge \code{if-then} branches.
+\paragraph{\textbf{Example:}} Now we explain how \name transformation works in action using our running example (Figure~\ref{fig:motivating_example}).
+Figure~\ref{fig:codegen} shows how \code{to\_upper} function is transformed at each stage.
+Figure~\ref{fig:codegen_step1} shows \code{to\_upper} function with an empty \code{else} section inserted.
+This is an extra canonicalization step of \name that converts \code{if-then} to \code{if-then-else} form, which allows it to merge \code{if-then} branches.
 Also, instructions are shown on separate lines (Lines 4-7) for better readability.
-Figure~\ref{fig:codegen_step2} shows the code after dead code insertion.
-Here \code{else} path is empty therefore all the instructions are unaligned. \code{else} path contains the dead instructions inserted.
-For example, load operation in line 4 is repeated in line 10 after the dead code insertion. \name also tries to preserve def-use chains and minimize select operations needed for merging.
-For example, instruction \code{t7} at line 12 uses instruction \code{t6} at line 11.
+Figure~\ref{fig:codegen_step2} shows the code after extra code insertion.
+Here, the \code{else} path is empty; therefore, all the instructions are unaligned.
+The \code{else} path contains inserted extra instructions.
+For example, the load operation in Line 4 is repeated in Line 10 after the extra code insertion. \name also tries to preserve def-use chains and minimize select operations required for merging.
+For example, instruction \code{t7} at Line 12 uses instruction \code{t6} at Line 11.
 This is similar to instruction \code{t3} using \code{t2} as its first operand. \code{t7} uses \code{0} as its second operand to avoid any overflow/underflow bugs.
-This example also demonstrates how store instructions are handled during dead code insertion.
-On \code{if} path there is a store (Line 8) of value \code{t3} to \code{text[i]}.
-On \code{else} path the same store is performed (Line 14) but the stored value is \code{text[i]} (\ie \code{t8}).
+This example also demonstrates how store instructions are handled during extra code insertion.
+On \code{if} path, there is a store (Line 8) of value \code{t3} to \code{text[i]}.
+On \code{else} path, the same store is performed (Line 14), but the stored value is \code{text[i]} (\ie \code{t8}).
 This requires loading \code{text[i]} before the store (Line 13).
-This also inserts a redundant load to the \code{if} path (Line 7) to make the alignment complete.
+Because of this, we insert a redundant load to the \code{if} path (Line 7) to complete the alignment.
 Figure~\ref{fig:codegen_step3} shows the code after the merging step.
-Extra select operations (shown as \code{C} ternary operator) are inserted to select operands if input operands do not match.
-In this example, it is safe to execute all the memory operations unconditionally and therefore the transformation is semantics-preserving.
-Transformed program is much faster to execute in KLEE compared to the original (Section~\ref{sec:motivating_example}). \\
+Extra select instructions (shown as \code{C} ternary operator) are inserted to select operands if input operands do not match.
+In this example, executing all the memory operations unconditionally is safe.
+Therefore, the transformation is semantics-preserving.
+The transformed program is much faster to symbolically execute in KLEE than the original one (Section~\ref{sec:motivating_example}).